Feudal-Project/OpenDINRail/Controller-module/README.md

 # Controller module
-The Controller module is a DIN rail mountable ESP32 which can be connected to the [IO module](https://github.com/Feudal-Project/Trebuchet) module.
+The Controller module is a DIN rail mountable ESP32 which can be connected to the [IO module](https://github.com/Feudal-Project/Trebuchet).
 It is intended as a DIY project for anyone who is already familiar with ESPHome and has a basic to advanced level of soldering skills.

 ## Features
-- Powered by 24V external powersupply
+- Powered by 24V external powersupply.
-- connected via ethernet (makes use of the olimex ESP32 POE)
+- connected via ethernet (makes use of the Olimex ESP32 POE).
-- Side connector for daisy chaining up to 4 [IO modules](https://github.com/Feudal-Project/Trebuchet).
+- Side connector for daisy-chaining up to 4 [IO modules](https://github.com/Feudal-Project/Trebuchet).
-- Can be powered by POE to sense external power loss
+- Can be powered by POE to sense external power loss.
 - additional 3.3V and 5V voltage converters.
 - 3D printable housing with engraved port descriptions and DIN Rail compatibility with 3D printed locking keys.
 - Highly versatile in its use due to the vast possibilities of ESPHome.